Assassination of Ninoy Aquino: Aftermath

 The assassination thrust Aquino's widow, Corazon, into the public eye.
 She was the presidential candidate of UNIDO opposition party in the 1986 snap election, running against Marcos.
 The official results showed a Marcos victory, but this was universally dismissed as fraudulent.
 In the subsequent People Power Revolution, Marcos resigned and went into exile, and Corazon Aquino became president.

 While no Filipino president has ever been assassinated, Benigno Aquino is one of three presidential spouses who had been murdered.
-Alicia Syquia-Quirino and three of her children were murdered by Imperial Japanese troops along during the Battle of Manila in 1945, while Doña Aurora Quezon was killed along with her daughter and son-in-law in a Hukbalahap ambush in 1949.
+Alicia Syquia-Quirino and three of her children were murdered by Imperial Japanese troops during the Battle of Manila in 1945, while Aurora Quezon was killed along with her daughter and son-in-law in a Hukbalahap ambush in 1949.

+In late November 2024, once erstwhile ally Vice President Sara Duterte accused the whole Marcos family of masterminding the assassination, as part of the brewing political acrimony between her and President Bongbong Marcos,only son & namesake of Marcos Sr. The two ran in tandem and both won the 2022 Philippine presidential election.
+Duterte-Carpio is also close with the presidential sister Imee Marcos.

 AVSECOM van discovery

-In 2010, the AVSECOM van that bore Aquino's body was found in Villamor Air Base in Pasay in a decrepit state.
+In 2010, the AVSECOM van that carried Aquino's body was found in Villamor Air Base in Pasay in a decrepit state.
 It had been apparently dumped in a secluded area of the base where it was left to rot until its purchase by Marlon Marasigan, a retired Philippine Air Force colonel in 1997.

-The van was brought to the National Historical Commission of the Philippines (NHCP) complex for restoration.
-The van will be displayed at the Freedom Memorial Museum, located at the University of the Philippines Diliman campus.
+The van was brought to the National Historical Commission of the Philippines (NHCP) complex in 2019 for restoration.
+The van will be displayed at the Freedom Memorial Museum, located at the University of the Philippines Diliman campus, when the museum is completed.
 A scale replica of the China Airlines aircraft as well as the original airbridge where Ninoy alighted will also be added to the exhibit.
-A proposal to display the van at the Presidential Car Museum in Quezon City was deemed inappropriate by NHCP chair Rene Escalante.
+A proposal to display the van at the Presidential Car Museum in Quezon City was deemed inappropriate by NHCP Chairperson Rene Escalante.

 Memorials

-In 1987, Manila International Airport, where the assassination occurred, was renamed "Ninoy Aquino International Airport" in Aquino's honor.
+In 1987, Manila International Airport, where the assassination occurred, was renamed "Ninoy Aquino International Airport".
 The spot on the apron where his body lay sprawled is now marked by a brass plaque.